icon

 Delicate to deeper shades of Lavender are a natural color seen only in cultured Freshwater pearls from China.

-The colors can present as pale lilac to silvery-purple to deeper lavender and do include mauve tones as well.
+The colors can present as pale lilac to silvery-purple and do include mauve to dusty rose tones as well.

 The deepest shades of Lavender Freshwater pearls are no-doubt-about purple colors.